 You’ve made the booking, but what’s next?
 Many people aren’t aware of the hair transplant patient journey.
 Having an idea about it will not only help you be prepared for what’s to come, but it will also make you feel less stressed.
 There are three stages of the whole process:

 - After the trip

-Before the Travel to Turkey for Hair Transplant
+What To Do Before You Travel to Turkey